-Companion planting ups the ante with pairings in which the individual plants provide services for the other plants in the group.
-Having chop-and-drop mulch plants is an example of this, but there are many other aspects of companion planting.
+Companion gardening ups the ante with pairings in which the individual plants provide services for the other plants in the group.
+Having chop-and-drop organic mulch plants is an example of this, but there are many other aspects of companion planting.

 Good plant combinations can help with controlling pests, attracting beneficial insects, filling vertical spaces, and providing fertilization.
 Most culinary herbs and many flowers, such as Nasturtium and Marigold, are fantastic repellents for garden pests.
 Flowering plants are very good for attracting bees and other pollinating insects.

 The trinity of corn, bean, and squash are a classic combination of efficiently using vertical space in your garden.
 The corn grows high, beans use their stalks as poles, and squash winds along the ground.
 Corn, beans, and squash also have beneficial relationships at the root level, from which each plant’s growth is enhanced.

 Perennial plants are a huge part of permaculture design because they supply food without needing to be replanted year after year.
 But that isn’t to say that permaculture gardening plans never include annual plants.

 Annuals do have a place in permaculture, but the overall approach is more measured.
 Growing annuals sustainably requires rotating crops, which means changing the type of plants we are growing each time we cultivate a particular bed.